-1. "Swords of Iron" War Event
+1. War Event

-On October 7, 2023, terror organizations launched a surprise attack on the State of Israel from the Gaza Strip.
-Consequently, the Government of Israel declared a state of war - "Swords of Iron", which initially focused primarily on fighting the Hamas terrorist organization in Southern Israel and in the Gaza Strip, but was later followed by an escalation of the security situation on Israel's northern border with Lebanon.
-Various actions were taken in response, including a nationwide recruitment of reserves and the publication by the Home Front Command of a policy for population defense and emergency work directives.
-The special situation at the Homefront is extended from time to time, and to the date of approval of the financial statements is effective until March 21, 2024.
+On October 7, 2023, a surprise attack was launched on Israel from the Gaza Strip by terrorist organizations.
+Consequently, the Government of Israel declared a state of war - "Swords of Iron", which initially focused primarily on fighting the Hamas terrorist organization in Southern Israel and in the Gaza Strip, but evolved into a regional war where Israel faced seven different fronts ("War Event").
+In November 2024, a ceasefire arrangement was signed between Israel and Lebanon, which significantly reduced the intensity of the war on this front.